printpanda525-eng/Panda-3mf-toolbox/README.md

-# Panda-3mf-toolbox
+# Panda 3MF Toolbox

-Panda 3MF Toolbox is a Blender add-on for importing and exporting 3MF files with correct real-world scale in millimeters, designed for reliable use with slicers.
+Blender add-on for importing and exporting 3MF files with correct real-world scale in millimeters.

+## Support
+Please report issues using GitHub Issues.